ctdurazo/CLI-RPN-Calculator/README.md

 1. calculator(String, List)

-    This method takes in a String, splits it into a list delimited by whitespace, then checks to see if each list item is a integer, float, operator, "q" or EOF.
+    This method takes in a String, splits it into a list delimited by whitespace, then checks to see if each list item is an integer, float, operator, "q" or EOF.
 As explained above, any numbers, either integer or float, are added to the stack.
 In the case of an operator, it will call the get_operators method, which uses the last 2 numbers added to the stack to perform the calculation.
 In the case of a "q" or EOF, the calculator will quit.

 2. get_operators(String, List)

     This method takes in a String that doesn't match either an integer, float, or "q" or EOF.
 It then determines if it is one of the supported operators, or if it is an invalid input.
 In the case of a supported operator, it will pop the last 2 numbers that were added to the stack,